TropComplique/FaceBoxes-tensorflow/README.md

 ## Results on FDDB
 True positive rate at 1000 false positives is `0.902`.
 Note that it is lower than in the original paper.
 Maybe it's because some hyperparameters are wrong.
+Or it's because I didn't do any upscaling of images when evaluating (I used the original image size).

 ![roc](eval_results/roc.png)